-Had the Group opted to adopt PIC Q&A 2018-12, there would have been a decrease in revenue from real estate sales because of a lower POC rate.
-In addition, the Group may have to recognize interest expense (income) if the buyers' payments are higher (lower) than the POC rate.
+The Group availed of the SEC relief with respect to accounting for significant financing component.
+Had the Group opted to adopt PIC Q&A 2018-12-D as amended by PIC Q&A 2020-4, the Group may have to recognize interest expense (income) if the buyers' payments are higher (lower) than the POC rate.